How-To Creole

 That's my food.

-Example - Determining Gender from the Context
+Example - Understanding Li from the Context

 Antoinette se yon bon ti fi.
 Li travay byen lekòl.

-Nou can mean you or your (plural)
+Nou can mean plural you or your in Haitian Creole

-Nou can mean 'you' or 'your' (plural).
+Nou can mean plural “you” or “your.”

 Example